-Some whole-school tools and teaching approaches used to encourage students at GWSPS to develop their Speaking and Listening skills include:
+Some whole-school tools used to encourage students at GWSPS to develop their Speaking and Listening skills include:

-- Author’s Chair: Students share their written work to class and receive constructive feedback from their peers.
+- Author’s Chair: Students share their written work to class and receive constructive feedback from their peers and teachers.

 - Regular group discussions: Turn and talk, think-pair-share